+Deleted – full example of catalogue metadata encoding…

 Glossary of S-100 Data Protection Scheme and computing terms

 For a list of general abbreviations used throughout S-100, see Part 0, clause 0-2.
 For a list of general terms and definitions used throughout S-100, see Annex A.